dpuchall333/KangarooList/README.md

 # Kangaroo
 ## Overview
- As a student or researcher, there are often endless websites, papers ,links to return to.
+ As a student or researcher, there are often endless websites, papers, links to return to.
  Using only the Bookmarks bar as a resource to hold all this information can be confusing and can make these links easy to loose track of.
 Kangaroo provides a solution!
+Put the resource in a pouch (aka List)!

  Kangaroo provides:
  1. A secure platform (username/password)